-CLL Society joins American Cancer Society, Lung Cancer Action Network, and Dr. Chaitra Ujjani, a physician at Seattle Cancer Care Alliance and oncology professor at the University of Washington School of Medicine, and Dr. Elad Sharon, senior investigator at the National Cancer Institute in urging cancer patients in general, and CLL patients in particular, to get vaccinated against SARS-CoV-2 in a CNN article written by Lauren Kent: Are Covid-19 vaccines safe for cancer patients?
+CLL Society joined the American Cancer Society, Lung Cancer Action Network, and Dr. Chaitra Ujjani, a physician at Seattle Cancer Care Alliance and oncology professor at the University of Washington School of Medicine, and Dr. Elad Sharon, senior investigator at the National Cancer Institute in urging cancer patients in general, and CLL patients in particular, to get vaccinated against SARS-CoV-2 in a CNN article written by Lauren Kent: Are Covid-19 vaccines safe for cancer patients?
 Here is what cancer experts say.
 I was one of the experts interviewed by CNN.

 While all the experts admit the data are thin, especially concerning immunization efficacy in the immunocompromised patients, there are no worrisome safety signals yet seen with the approved vaccines in cancer patients.